kevin-montrose/More/README.markdown

 Mono is a requirement for OS X and Linux, [get it here](http://www.go-mono.com/mono-downloads/download.html)

+On Windows, .NET 4.0+ is required.
+You probably already have it, if not it's available via Windows Update.

 For more options, `More /?` or `mono More /?`.

 ##Be Aware

-More does away with CSS's forward declarations overriding previous ones.
+More does away with subsequent CSS declarations overriding previous ones.
 To force some CSS to appear at the start of a file, use `@reset { ... }` blocks as detailed below.

 This means it is legal to refer to anything (selectors, mixins, variables) before they are declared unless explicitly noted otherwise.